lufebose/Data-Science-Portfolio/README.md

 ii.
 Obtained other time series such as University of Michigan monthly Inflation Expectations from the FRED Website using Tidyquant in order to better understand BTC's downward spiral

 iii.
-Analyzed the bond and currency market by extracting information in an automated manner using the Tidyquant Package in R
+Analyzed the bond and currency market by extracting information in an automated way using the Tidyquant Package in R

 ![](https://github.com/lufebose/R-Data-Science-Portfolio/blob/fc494e85d7ebfeb2f161d94a9dcdcd467eea1696/images/btc_price.png)